Guide to Mortgage Deposits – What Is a Deposit?

 First-Time Buyer Deposit

 Buying your first home can be frightening, but it should be fun – there’s just a lot to navigate.
 The good news is that your broker can guide you through the process.
 It’s also worth bearing in mind that deposits generally work the same whether you’re a first-time buyer or someone buying their second or third house.
-You typically need to save up at least 5% in mortgage deposit, although a bigger deposit will give you access to more products and better rates.
+You typically need to save up at least 5% in mortgage deposit, although a bigger deposit will give you access to more products and better first-time buyer mortgage rates.
 There are also some government schemes and mortgage products that can help you on your way - find more on this below.

 Will a Deposit Affect the Type of House I Can Afford?